CumulusNetworks/nutanix-demo/README.md

 In the new window provide the VM a name, `1 vCPU` and `1 GiB` of Memory.
 Next, scroll down and remove the `CD-ROM` drive that is automatically added and select "+ Add New Disk"
 In the "Add Disk" window, under "Operation" select `Clone from Image Service`
 You may select any of the pre-populated VMs.
-For testing Cirros is recommented due to it's small footprint and speed.
+For testing, Cirros is recommended due to its small footprint and speed.
 Select "Add".
 Scroll down further to "Network Adapters (NIC) and select "Add New NIC"
 In the "Create NIC" window `VLAN10` will be selected by default.
 Click "Add"
 Now select "Save" to create the VM.
 The VM is created, but powered off.